• Skip to primary navigation

 They are worth highlighting and bringing them alive as often as possible.

-I do bake bread quite often (hence my nice nature ? lol).
-However, I have not baked a white loaf in a long, long time and I am talking here about a good couple of decades.
-Perhaps the idea of making or baking something healthier appeals to me greatly I have chosen to use healthier flours, various seeds, flakes and so on.
+I have not baked a white loaf in a very long time and I am talking here about a good couple of decades.
+Perhaps the idea of making or baking healthier bread appeals to me greatly, I tend to choose to use healthier flour, a plethora of seeds, flakes, and so on.

 Question time...?